Essential Survey Data Quality Checks for Reliable Survey Insights

 A best practice is to follow the “baseball rule” when analyzing respondents who have tripped quality check flags.
 If a respondent fails any three quality checks, they should automatically be removed from the data set.
 A respondent who fails only one or two of the checks should be subjected to additional review.

-The number of quality checks to use will depend on the length of your survey.
+The number of survey data quality checks to use will depend on the length of your survey.
 A survey with a median length of interview (LOI) of about 10 minutes should have only around three quality checks.
-If your survey is closer to a 20-minute LOI, then we recommend five to seven quality checks to confirm your respondents are still engaged as they get deeper into the survey.
+If your survey is closer to a 20-minute LOI, then we recommend five to seven survey data quality checks to confirm your respondents are still engaged as they get deeper into the survey.

-While quality checks are useful in protecting the quality of your data, they should not be the only line of defense.
+While quality checks are useful in protecting the quality of your survey data, they should not be the only line of defense.
 A tight screening section will likely lead to fewer quality-check flags.
 A sample provider who has a relationship with their panelists can also follow up with the respondent to get clarity on flagged responses.

 Quality checks are simple to incorporate into your survey and assist in safeguarding your data quality to give you higher confidence in your final data set.
+Once you integrate these best practices into your questionnaire, you can sit back and let the survey do all the heavy lifting.

 • Knowledge Checks: These help ensure each respondent is familiar with and educated on a topic.
 Content knowledge checks can include asking a respondent to pick correct definitions, define various acronyms, or provide other information.
 These should be included in a screening section.